M.A. in Writing, Rhetoric, and Social Change

 CSU supports options for students to apply for free as part of our commitment to access.
 Our Free Graduate Application Days are Dec.
 1, Jan.
 14, and Jan.
 15.

 You may be eligible to skip the graduate school application fee and apply for free.
-To learn more, click here.
+Learn more about CSU's Free Graduate Application Days.